close up gnat

 • Keep garbage cans covered and clean.

-• Use fans outdoors; the airflow can deter gnats.
+• Use fans outdoors. the airflow can deter gnats.

 One common mistake people make is underestimating the effectiveness of proper clothing and repellents.
 I used to think a t-shirt and shorts were fine, but that often led to a miserable experience with bites.
 Now, I always wear light-colored, long sleeves and apply a reliable repellent before heading out during peak gnat season.